Rachel York: Film

-Her film credits include One Fine Day, Billy Bathgate, Dead Center, Second Honeymoon, Terror Tract, Au Pair II, and the TV movie Lucy in which she played Lucille Ball.
+Her film credits include One Fine Day, Billy Bathgate, Dead Center, Second Honeymoon, Terror Tract, Au Pair II, and the television film Lucy in which she played Lucille Ball.
 Her performance in the London production of Kiss Me, Kate is available on DVD/video.
 She also played Lori, The Mystery Woman in Sasha Gordon's highly praised film It Had To Be You.

 Television

 She also has many credits in television, including appearances on Reba, Frasier, Arli$$, Spin City, The Naked Truth, Diagnosis: Murder, and also provides the voices of Bitty on Higglytown Heroes and Circe on Justice League Unlimited.
 In 2008, she also guest starred on an episode of Hannah Montana, playing Isis on the episode Yet Another Side of Me.
 York filmed for the TV series Power in 2015 and is featured in Episode 7 "You're Not the Man" as Tina Schulman.
 She was also guest starred in Frasier as Dinah or "Officer Nasty" in the episode "To Thine Old Self Be True" (Season 7, Episode 20).
+In 2017, she starred in The Mick, The Implant episode as Dr. Goodby.